How long COVID sheds light on other mysterious (and lonely) chronic illnesses

 When you're at the edge of medical knowledge, the lack of evidence is treated as evidence that the problem is you and your mind. ...
 I felt, in a sense, kind of locked away in a room like a 19th-century hysteric.

-Eventually, O'Rourke found a team of doctor who she likens to "detectives at my side."
-She was diagnosed autoimmune thyroiditis, a disease the body begins attacking the thyroid, as well as with Lyme disease and the genetic condition Ehlers-Danlos syndrome.
+Eventually, O'Rourke found a team of doctors whom she likens to "detectives at my side."
+She was diagnosed with autoimmune thyroiditis, a disease in which the body begins attacking the thyroid, as well as with Lyme disease and the genetic condition Ehlers-Danlos syndrome.

 For O'Rourke, just getting a diagnosis felt like a triumph.
 But she acknowledges that many others who suffer from chronic illnesses don't have the same resources to continue seeking treatment.

-She spoke with Fresh Air's Terry Gross about her new book, chronic illness and long COVID.
+She spoke with Fresh Air's Terry Gross about her new book, chronic illness and long COVID-19.

 Interview highlights

-On current theories and research about the cause of long COVID and its impact on chronic diseases
+On current theories and research about the cause of long COVID-19 and its impact on chronic diseases

 One of the great mysteries is: Why do some people get a mild case of acute COVID and then end up unable to walk up and down stairs, almost bedridden, subsumed in brain fog?
 A recent study found that there are some indicators that can tell us a little bit about who might be prone to get long COVID.
 One such indicator is the level of coronavirus RNA in your blood early on in the infection.

-On how her experiences with chronic illness made her aware of long COVID early on in the pandemic
+On how her experiences with chronic illness made her aware of long COVID-19 early on in the pandemic

 What kept me up at night as the coronavirus pandemic came to the United States was not just the wave of acute infections that were clearly coming, but also the prospect of a tremendous wave of chronic illness that would follow them.
 The research I had been doing already for five years had taught me that in many cases, infections can leave ongoing problems in a subset of patients in ways that we're just beginning in medical science to really research and understand.